brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 # Threat Model and Problem Statement

-FIXME (beginning rough draft)
+Currently, protocols such as DoT provide encryption between the user's stub resolver and a recursive resolver.
+This potentially provides (1) protection from observation of end user DNS queries and responses, (2) protection from on-the-wire modification DNS queries or responses (including potentially forcing a downgrade to an unencrypted communication).

+The problem is that the stub resolver is currently unable to distinguish between a forwarder and a resolver -- they both return the desired results when queries are sent appropriately.
+Thus, an encrypted channel to a forwarder may result in queries being forwarded over a non-encrypted channel, defeating the purpose of using encryption.

 ## Problem Statements (paraphrased)

-* Facilitate incremental deployment
+In order for a stub resolver to establish an encrypted connection to the actual (ultimate) resolver in a forwarder chain to a resolver, it must be possible to for the resolver and some or all of the forwarders to have unique names, to publish the information about their immediate topological neighbors in the forwarder chain, for the stub to validate the published information, and for the stub to integrate the component topologies into a complete picture of the available resolvers and protocols.

+This requires:
 * Server identity assignment: use a pre-existing (known() FQDN, or generate globally-unique locally-significant name
 * Server identity discovery: use a global name with local-only significance to discovery the server identity (name)
-* Publish topologically-local information authoritatively under the server's name (FQDN or generated name):
+* Authoritative signed publication of topologically-local information under the server's name (FQDN or generated name):
-   * Identify local server's name and address(es), and trust anchor(s)
+   * Identity of local server's name and address(es), and trust anchor(s)
       * Trust anchor may not be needed per se if an FQDN is used underneath a secure zone.
    * Function (resolver or forwarder)
-   * Upstream servers' name(s) and address(es)
+   * Each Upstream server's name and address(es)
-   * Upstream servers' trust anchor(s)
+   * Each Upstream server's trust anchor(s) (if the upstream server does not have an FQDN in a signed zone)
-* Sign published information using trust anchor private key(s)
-* Create DNAME record(s?) to pass through queries to upstream server(s)
+* Publication of a well-known relative DNAME to pass through queries to upstream server(s)

-FIXME.
-(Copied text from original body of phase2-requirements follows.)

-Currently, protocols such as DoT provide encryption between the user's stub resolver and a recursive resolver.
-This potentially provides (1) protection from observation of end user DNS queries and responses, (2) protection from on-the-wire modification DNS queries or responses (including potentially forcing a downgrade to an unencrypted communication).
-Of course, observation and modification are still possible when performed by the recursive resolver, which decrypts queries, serves a response from cache or performs recursion to obtain a response (or synthesizes a response), and then encrypts the response and sends it back to the user's stub resolver.

-But observation and modification threats still exist when a recursive resolver must perform DNS recursion, from the root to TLD to authoritative servers.
-This document specifies requirements for filling those gaps.
+* Facilitation of incremental deployment

 # Requirements